ArcticOwl-Dev/RimWorld_Mod_Template_VSCode/README.md

 > -> `public bool Drafted` -> `set` -> `if(value == this.draftedInt)` Line: 24
 > The game stops at your breakpoint when you draft a pawn in the game.

-Run the task `remove RimWorld debug` to remove the files in your RimWorld installation.
+Run the task `CONFIG-remove RimWorld debug` to remove the files in your RimWorld installation.